Welcome to Grades 2, 3, and 4!

 - Students participate in art, music, and PE classes as well as attend field trips that support further exploration of the topics studied in the classroom.
 We are working to include more project based learning and community service outreach projects into our curriculum.

-- Formal Assessment – All students are assessed three times a year using Acadience Reading (formerly known as DIBELS Next).
+- Formal Assessment – All students are assessed three times a year using DIBELS 8th Edition.
 Reading levels are also assessed using the Reading A-Z assessment program.
-Math levels are assessed three times a year using the Easy CBM Benchmark assessment.
-This assessment measures student progress toward meeting grade level common core math standards.
-Additionally, students in grades 2 through 8 take the NWEA Maps assessments at the beginning, middle, and end of each school year.
+Additionally, students in grades K through 8 take the NWEA Maps assessments (math, reading, language arts, and science) at the beginning, middle, and end of each school year.